 Meditating is one of the most powerful things I have learned.
 It is a key practice that lays a foundation for a mindful life.

-Meditation is a way to train and strengthen your mind – like training and strengthening your muscles when you go to the gym.
+Meditation is a way to train and strengthen your mind, much like training and strengthening your muscles when you go to the gym.

-Your ability to be aware of and to recognize what the mind is engaging with, and control it, is a skill that can be helpful in all aspects of life – from the workplace to family relationships.
+Your ability to be aware of and to recognize what the mind is engaging with — and choose how you respond — is a skill that can be helpful in all aspects of life, from the workplace to family relationships.

 In fact, self-identified “fidgety and skeptical news anchor” Dan Harris predicts meditation will be the next public health revolution — much like running in the 1940s.